All of us have access to various accurate news sources (e.g., the CDC, the WHO, etc.), and so just a few words on this subject :

-I have enjoyed working with the international community, including people who are here in Washington on work or student visas, employees of the IMF, IFC, and World Bank, as well as U.S. Foreign Service workers and other members of the international diplomatic corps.
+I have enjoyed working with the international community, including people who are here in Washington on work or student visas, employees of the World Bank, IMF, and IFC, as well as U.S. Foreign Service workers and other members of the international diplomatic corps.

-My practice is inclusive with respect to racial or ethnic identity, country of origin, physical ability, veteran status, sexual and gender diversity, and religious and political affiliation.
+My practice is inclusive with respect to racial or ethnic identity, country of origin, physical ability, veteran status, sexual and gender diversity, and religious and/or political affiliation.

 THERAPY SERVICES OFFERED